Why study BSc (Hons) Archaeology at BU?

 See our fieldwork, facilities and placements in the videos below

 September 2024, September 2025

 Bournemouth University, Talbot Campus

-3 years full-time with a 5-week placement, or 4 years with a 30-week placement
+3 years full-time with a 5-week placement, or 4 years full-time with a minimum 30-week placement